bonroyage/hierarchy-php/README.md

 ### Infinite loops

 There's a safety built in to prevent infinite loops from occurring.
-Once an entity has been resolved before, it will resolve it again.
+Once an entity has been resolved before, it will not resolve it again.

 ```php
 $hierarchy = new Vosburch\Hierarchy([